 - Choose the print icon when ready to print the labels.

-to print only a few labels at first to verify the alignment to the printer.)
+print only a few labels at first to verify the alignment to the printer.)
+If

-If the labels do not print accurately, try adjusting the margins and
+the labels do not print accurately, try adjusting the margins and the spacing

-the spacing between labels in the Label Stock Properties screen by choosing
+between labels in the Label Stock Properties screen by choosing File - Label

 How to use the Print Range Features Video

-used to simplify updates when multiple objects on a label use the same information.
+simplify updates when multiple objects on a label use the same information.
+For

-For example, a text object and a barcode object may contain the same serial
+example, a text object and a barcode object may contain the same serial number field

 Label Fields may be constant values or incrementing numbers.
 Incremented number fields keep track of which numbers have been printed in previous print jobs, so that each label has a unique number.
 When the label is opened the next time for printing, the serial number fields begin incrementing at the next unused number.